 Unfortunately, doing all the work is not a guarantee of enrollment.
 You will only be enrolled if there is space in your lab.
 Enrollment will proceed by CalCentral.

-Week 1, you must contact your assigned Lab TA (see Staff Page) by email as soon as you add the course.
+If you add the course after Week 1, you must contact your assigned Lab TA (see Staff Page) by email as soon as you add the course.
 The email must include your full name, Student ID number, date you added the course, and your @berkeley.edu email address.

 The rest of this page details the policies that will be enforced in the Summer 2019 offering of this course.
 These policies are subject to change until the beginning of the semester and throughout the remainder of the course, at the judgement of the course staff.